jpburbank/python-spanner-sqlalchemy/README.md

-# This is a fork for the sole reason to be able to use a different repo fork with a bug fix in it.
+# This is a fork
+This exists for the sole reason to be able to redefine a dependency to use a different repo's fork with a bug fix in it.
 Waiting on corporate to sign a CLA so that a PR may be made.
 Once that has been accepted, this fork will be deleted and so will the other with the fix.

 # Spanner dialect for SQLAlchemy